gerryvel/NMEA2000_TPW/README.md

 The data is sent to NMEA2000 network with PGN130310 and PGN130306 (Outside Environmental Parameters and Wind).

 The project requires the NMEA2000 and the NMEA2000_esp32 libraries from Timo Lappalainen: https://github.com/ttlappalainen.
 Both libraries have to be downloaded and installed.
-Also you need the Async TCP Library for ESP32 Arduino https://github.com/me-no-dev/AsyncTCP and the changed NMEA0183 Library and BoatData (not the Original @Lappalainen!) @Andras Szep.
+Also you need the Async TCP Library for ESP32 Arduino https://github.com/me-no-dev/AsyncTCP and the changed NMEA0183 äLibrary and BoatData (not the Original @Lappalainen!) @Andras Szep.

 For the BMP280 the Adafruit BMP280 library has to be installed via the library manager.